-Each of Brookfield and Fraser Papers holds a significant indirect investment in Acadian thereby aligning their objectives to those of the Fund.
+Brookfield holds a significant indirect investment in Acadian thereby aligning its objectives to those of the Fund.
+Fraser Paper, a subsidiary of Brookfield of which it holds a 70.5% interest, has a significant business relationship with Acadian.
 Acadian will benefit from the asset management services provided by the Manager, a wholly-owned subsidiary of Brookfield, and from Fraser Papers' ongoing relationship as the manager and licencee under the Crown Lands Services Agreement.
 In addition, Fraser Papers will remain a significant purchaser of roundwood under the Fibre Supply Agreements.
 See "Principal Agreements".
-Brookfield is a global asset management company that owns or manages more than \$70 billion of assets, focused primarily on property, power and other infrastructure assets.
-Brookfield has over 40 years experience investing in the timber and forest products industry and manages approximately 2.0 million acres of freehold timberlands in North America and Brazil.
+Brookfield is a global asset management company that owns or manages approximately US\$90 billion of assets, focused primarily on property, power and other infrastructure assets.
+Brookfield has over 40 years experience investing in the timber and forest products industry and manages approximately 2.6 million acres of freehold timberlands in North America and Brazil.
 Fraser Papers is one of North America's leading integrated producers of specialty paper products with operations in New Brunswick, Maine, New Hampshire and Quebec.
-Pursuant to the Exclusivity Agreement, Acadian will act as the exclusive vehicle for Brookfield's timberland acquisitions in Eastern Canada and the Northeastern U.S. See "Principal Agreements - Exclusivity Agreement".
+Pursuant to the Exclusivity Agreement, Acadian will act as the exclusive vehicle for Brookfield's timberland acquisitions in Eastern Canada and the Northeastern U.S. See "Principal Agreements".